adaptive-scale/.github/profile/Readme.md

 # Adaptive

 Welcome to Adaptive's Github Org.
-We build platform to support seamless access to various cloud resources, lower cloud operations barriers and other tools that developer find userful.
+We are a platform for seamless access to and operations on various cloud resources.

  <img  align="right" src="https://adaptive.live/adaptive-logo.png" data-canonical-src="https://adaptive.live/adaptive-logo.png" width="180" height="48" />